Tony Waters wrote the book on industrial sampling systems

-Tony Waters packs a half-century of expertise into the most thorough work on sampling systems ever created.
+He packs 50+ years of expertise into the most thorough work on sampling systems ever created.
 Get a free sample, see an interview, and learn about training options.

 This is a big addition to the industry as it fills a critical need for those who design, engineer, and maintain sample systems for process analyzers.
 The previous book on the subject was done over a decade ago, and was primarily made up of sales literature organized into chapters.